mirceamironenco/miniseq/examples/scripts/README.md

 Once installed, a `miniseq_recipe` CLI command is available.
 The command (described below) points to `miniseq/entry.py`, so it's also possible to run the entrypoint via e.g. `python -m miniseq.entry ...` from the root directory.

-To start, simply run `miniseq_recipe --help` to list the standard subcommands:
+To start, simply run `uv run miniseq_recipe --help` to list the standard subcommands:

 ```
 usage: miniseq_recipe [-h] {tune,preference,rl,evaluate,model_registry}